 Do I need to do anything before I can rely on the extended lodgement deadlines?

-No, based on the relief provided for December year ends we don’t believe you will.
-The instrument providing the relief for December 2019 - March 2020 year ends does not have any conditions attached and entities do not need to notify ASIC if they wish to rely on the relief.
-The instrument simply states that entities do not need to comply with the original lodgement deadlines in the Corporations Act 2001 provided they lodge within the new extended lodgement deadlines.
-We anticipate the instrument for June year ends, which is currently being written, to be similar.
+Not if you are an unlisted entity.
+The instrument providing the relief does not have any conditions attached and entities do not need to notify ASIC if they wish to rely on the relief.
+It simply states that entities do not need to comply with the original lodgement deadlines in the Corporations Act 2001 provided they lodge within the new extended lodgement deadlines.

-ASIC announced on 13 May the ASIC Corporations (Wholly-owned Companies) Instrument 2016/785 will be extended by one month for balance dates to 7 July 2020.
-The ASIC wholly-owned entities instrument, as it is currently drafted, requires the parent entity to lodge its financial statements within four months of its year-end, which in theory would mean a breach.
-However, as announced, ASIC will issue an amendment to extend the deadline to five months.
-This amendment is expected to be issued by the end of May 2020.
-Therefore, we expect that provided your parent lodges its financial statements by the extended due dates, you will be in compliance with the ASIC instrument and will not have to lodge your own financial statements.
+The reporting deadline in ASIC Corporations (Wholly-owned Companies) Instrument 2016/785 has been extended by one month for balance dates up to 7 January 2021.
+Therefore, provided your parent lodges its financial statements by the extended due dates, you will be in compliance with the ASIC instrument and will not have to lodge your own financial statements.